tshar/RoboticArm/README.md

 The F.I.M.P. robotic arm project consist of three group members (Hennok Tadesse, Tanav Sharma, and Alay Lad) and is a joint effort on the completion of the project.
-The work for the project has been divided equal among the group member.
+The work for the project has been divided equally among the group members.
-Alay Lad has worked on the hardware aspect of the project; which include working with the flex sensor, creating the PCB’s, and working with the servo motors for the robotic arm.
+Alay Lad has worked on the hardware aspect of the project; which includes working with the flex sensors, creating the PCB’s, and working with the servo motors for the robotic arm.
 Hennok Tadesse has worked on the design and functionality of the mobile application.
-Tanav Sharma has worked on the in terms of setting it up, connecting it with the app and maintaining it.
+Tanav Sharma has worked on the database in terms of setting it up, connecting it with the app and maintaining it.
 Testing and maintenance for the hardware and software has been tested by all three members equally and all project updates and changes have been checked and approved by all members.